 Michael Shaw began his career in 1988 as a Deputy Prosecuting Attorney for King County, appearing regularly before the Superior Court, the State Court of Appeals-Division One, and the State Supreme Court.
-Later, in 1993, Michael Shaw served the Washington State Senate as senate counsel before returning to King County in 1996 as Government Relations Director.
-Later, he served as policy director for the Washington State Association of Counties until leaving to form Shaw - Government Relations.
-Since 1999, Michael Shaw has represented the City of Seattle, the Association of Washington Cities, Snohomish County, Commuter Challenge, American Heart Association, ARAMARK Inc., and the Washington State Association of Counties as their transportation lobbyist at the State Legislature.
-Current clients include Pierce County, the Washington State Transit Association, PaladinData Inc, the American Planners Association and the Washington State Association of Boundary Review Boards.
+Later, in 1993, Michael Shaw served the Washington State Senate Republican Caucus as senate counsel before returning to King County in 1996 as Government Relations Director.
+Afterwards, he served as policy director for the Washington State Association of Counties until leaving to form Shaw - Government Relations.

+Since 1999, Michael Shaw has represented the City of Seattle, the Association of Washington Cities, Snohomish County, Commuter Challenge, PalidinData Inc, ARAMARK Inc., Utility Services, and the Washington State Association of Counties as their transportation lobbyist before the State Legislature.
+Current clients include Pierce County, the Washington State Transit Association, the Washington Association of County Officials, American Heart Association, the American Planners Association, the American Public Works Association, the American Society for the Prevention of Cruelty to Animals, the Washington State Bar Association, and the Washington State Association of Boundary Review Boards.